Skip to main content

 info

-If the default port 9696 is already in use however you can manually specify the settings required by editing/adding the file c:\programdata\certify\serviceconfig.json with content as per the following (adjusted as required) then restarting both the service and UI:
+If the default port 9696 is already in use however you can manually specify the settings required by editing/adding the file c:\programdata\certify\serviceconfig.json (and servers.json) with content as per the following (adjusted as required) then restarting both the service and UI:

 {